Veterinarians: Blue-Green “Algae” — Cyanobacteria — Is Toxic For Dogs

 When cyanobacteria oxygenated Earth’s atmosphere over 2 billion years ago they helped create an environment that enabled the evolution of animal life.
 Today, they produce toxins that are lethal to dogs.

 Illicit Drugs: What Veterinary Nurses Need to Know

 Marijuana, amphetamines, cocaine, heroin, and hallucinogenic mushrooms are five of the most common illicit drugs companion animals are exposed to.
 Here is everything you need to know about them.

 Guide to Managing Toxin Ingestion

 Companion animals are susceptible to several potentially life-threatening toxicants, ranging from human food and medication to animal medication, common plants, illicit drugs, routine household products, and more.
 Is your veterinary clinic prepared?

 Good veterinary nursing care and rapid identification of new or worsening clinical signs in companion animals are key to successfully managing compost intoxication cases.

 An estimated 20 million animals, including more than 130 differing species throughout the food chain, die each year from lead poisoning, according to the Humane Society of the United States.
 The fundamental treatment for lead toxicity is chelation therapy.

 The winter holiday season holds an abundance of dangers for domestic pets that could result in toxicosis.
-This article will focus on exposures to chocolate, grapes and raisins, and homemade playdough in dogs.
-Plants that dogs and cats are commonly exposed to during the winter months will also be discussed.
-The winter holiday season holds …
+This article focuses on decontamination and treatment for exposures to chocolate, grapes and raisins, and homemade playdough in dogs, as well as plants that can be toxic to both dogs and cats.

 Dermal, Ocular, and Inhalation Decontamination in Dogs and Cats